 Long before the COVID-19 pandemic started burning through our planet, the networks were already battling another scourge: ransomware.

 “Increasingly, the attack will start with some level of network infiltration, where trojans can be planted and once the attackers are in, they can identify assets with greater value to go after.
 Their technique may involve disabling backups and defenses before they encrypt the data.
-Also, servers with important data are at greater risk,” says Fleming Shi, the chief technology officer at Barracuda.
+Also, servers with important data are at greater risk,” says Fleming Shi, the chief technology officer at Barracuda Networks.

 He observes that today’s ransomware threat actors are not just bored hackers.
 Criminal organizations and even states are also getting into the game, using spy craft tactics.